jpverkamp/blog/content/programming/2012/2012-10-07-three-ways-to-write-expressions.md

 So there you have it.
 Three ways to write expressions and at least one way a computer could deal with each of them.

 Before I go, I bet you were wondering why postfix notation is more commonly called Reverse Polish Notation.
-It's mostly because of J{{< wikipedia page="Jan Łukasiewicz" text="an Łukasiewicz" >}}, a Polish logician and philosopher from first half of the 1900s.
+It's mostly because of J[[wiki:Jan Łukasiewicz|an Łukasiewicz]](), a Polish logician and philosopher from first half of the 1900s.
 Essentially, he described (prefix) Polish notation in the 1920s but for whatever reason it stuck on the postfix notation, ergo reverse.
 And now you know.

 The goal tomorrow is to create a web-based simulation of each of these three algorithms that shows the internal works, step by step.
 We'll see how that goes.